migramirez2/Harmony-ONE/progress/yuriy-menkov.md

 ---

+2024-05-09 Thu: Double check researching results from Tej - checked GMX and other protocols that forked GMX v1.
+Also don't found suitable protocol for us.
+Right now main problem that GMX repo doesn’t have the deployment script.

+2024-05-08 Wed: Inspected GMX v1 contracts deploy [logs](https://harmonyone.notion.site/Tej-Daily-tasks-and-progress-80ab954954c944acb7f2c3276ff7d439) from Tej.
+Have a problem that all protocols including the gmx itself didn’t share the deployment script so we need to write it ourselves.
+Looked at repo for gmx v1 from Tej on harmony GitHub [gmx-contracts](https://github.com/harmony-one/gmx-contracts).

+2024-05-07 Tue: Switched to [Port GMX v1](https://www.x.country/q2-tasks-for-defi-48202a8726aa4382800c964bd479060c).
+Started researching GMX v1 contracts [docs](https://gmx-docs.io/docs/api/contracts-v1/) and [github repo](https://github.com/gmx-io/gmx-contracts).
+Also looked at other gmx repos: [gmx-interface](https://github.com/gmx-io/gmx-interface) and [gmx-subgraph](https://github.com/gmx-io/gmx-subgraph).

+2024-05-06 Mon: Synced with Artem on adding bridge page to Harmony Portfolio.
+Made a review of the architecture and source code; Started researching and deploying hyperlane according to the [instructions](https://docs.hyperlane.xyz/docs/deploy-hyperlane).

+---

 2024-05-03 Fri: Got an update on the tasks from Theo, looking at the projects from the [post](https://twitter.com/ayyyeandy/status/1786017371490050270?s=12) and exploring them further on the opportunities fork to Harmony.

 2024-05-02 Thu: Synchronized with Frank regarding the integration of 1Bot and harmony-llm-api with swap, bridge and copy-trading services.
 Working on the overall system architecture.